JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/EXPOSURE.md

 With a quiet sniff, I feel the wind begin to pick up around us again, the snowy fog gradually returning as our vision reduces, encapsulating the both of us in the white dome within a snowstorm that I trapped Snow in earlier.
 Slowly feeling my body warm up, I hug Snow as tightly as I can, doing my best to keep my tears at bay, before whispering quietly, knowing that I'll be safe wherever I go with her and Marten.

 *"Thank you..
 Snow.. for letting me be your sister.."*

+### What's next?
+For **EXPOSURE // WINTER**, I've honestly already reached the end of what I intended to write about Winter adapting to her new situation within the *Temple of Vestia*.
+She has bonded both with Marten as a Guardian, and Snow as a sister, and from here on I will probably include Winter in other various stories together with Snow, considering the two are almost inseparable now. \
+Over time, I'd like her to further develop her *Signatures*, but especially pick up various hobbies for her to kill time as wel, whether that is alone, or together with Marten and Snow.
+During this, she will gradually open up, as she originally had a very closed-off and bold personality that gradually loosens up over time as she gets introduced to new people within the Temple.